lifecrisis/php-security-calendar/day_04/solution/README.md

 # Solution

-**Note:** I modified this example slightly.
-The original would generate a fatal error because the XML stub was not well-formed XML.
+**Note:** I modified this example.
+The original would not execute because the XML in the sample was not well-formed.

 Here we have what is known as an XML injection vulnerability.
 At first, it appears that submitted variables are filtered for XML special characters.